aliciasillers/AdvancedR/chapter-18.md

 ##     ├─x3
 ##     └─0
 ```
-Answer: Assignment is right-operative, so it applies 0 to x3 first and then works its way left
+Answer: Assignment is right-associative, so it applies 0 to x3 first and then works its way left

 6. Compare the ASTs of x + y %+% z and x ^ y %+% z.
 What have you learned about the precedence of custom infix functions?